-The scholarship recipients will have an opportunity to broaden their experience by living in a cross-cultural environment.
-They will be eligible for free tuition and other instructional fees, modest living allowance to cover accommodation and other living expenses.
-However, they will not be allowed to take employment opportunities, undertake side-research, or involve in political activities.
+Scholarship recipients will be eligible for free tuition and waiver of other instructional fees and for modest living allowances to cover accommodation and other living expenses.
+They will not be allowed to engage in employment, side-research, or political activities.

-Application should be endorsed by the Consulate General of the Republic of Indonesia in Chicago at the address of 211 W. Wacker Dr. 8th Fl., Chicago, IL 60606.
-Applications must be received no later than January 24, 2014.
+Applications should be endorsed by the Consulate General of the Republic of Indonesia in Chicago.
+The address is 211 W. Wacker Dr. 8th Fl., Chicago, IL 60606.